-- Voluntary nutrition declaration (traffic light system/Nutri-Score), - Packaging waste recycling, - Maximum levels for certain contaminant/product combination not yet harmonized in the EU.
+- Voluntary nutrition declaration (traffic light system/Nutri-Score), - Packaging waste recycling, - Maximum levels for certain contaminant/product combinations not yet harmonized in the EU.

-Germany has also notified the EU about proposed national legislation to prevent the migration of mineral oil aromatic hydrocarbons (MOAH) from certain packaging materials into the packaged food.
+Germany has also notified the EU and the WTO about proposed national legislation to prevent the migration of mineral oil aromatic hydrocarbons (MOAH) from certain packaging materials into the packaged food.